Cole De Vries: Professional career

 On May 22, 2012, De Vries was promoted by the Twins to replace Jason Marquis, who was designated for assignment.

-De Vries debuted in the Major Leagues on May 24, 2012 and achieved his first Major League win on June 4, 2012 against the Kansas City Royals.
+De Vries debuted in the Major Leagues on May 24, and recorded his first Major League win on June 4, against the Kansas City Royals.

-De Vries was outrighted off the Twins roster on October 2, 2013.
+De Vries made four appearances (including two starts) for Minnesota during the 2013 season, but struggled to an 0-2 record and 10.80 ERA with 12 strikeouts over 15 innings of work.
+On October 2, 2013, De Vries was removed from the 40-man roster and sent outright to the Triple-A Rochester Red Wings.
 He retired after the season.